Pond and waterfall kits make it easy, allowing you to turn a simple garden into an elaborate display.

 - Pond and waterfall kits make this project easy.
 There are also many different waterfall pumps to choose from, and choosing the right one with sufficient capacity for your homemade waterfall is essential to achieving the effect you’re looking for.

 - Rock or Objects for the Falls.
 The material for your watercourse may be a pre-formed pond liner, a flexible liner, concrete, faux stone or clay.
 Pre-formed waterfalls are the easiest to install, but the other materials allow more design flexibility.

 Preparing Your Home Made Waterfalls

 How your homemade waterfalls begin must be considered first.
 We recommend using a pour over Spillway system at the top, as it polishes the water as it continues to run through and across the top of the spillway.
-You can make your own weir or spillway kits are available on Amazon.
+You can make your own weir or

 Ultimately what ever you decide, a water tight receptacle must be constructed to catch the water.
 This could be as simple as laying a pond liner over a ditch and sloping channel, or as extreme as building yourself a river filled with rocks and stones.

 The volume of water pouring down your waterfall spillway is very important.
 A big flowing falls looks fantastic, but if you use too much water it can get noisy and take far too much power to run.

 Use the Waterfall Pump and Weir Guide below to predetermine how wide to make your waterfall, and what size of pump you need.